trankimphu0609/Android_Lab/README.md

 # Android_Lab
 - Lab 01: Create an application that will display a pseudo-random number from 1 to a maximum set by the user.
+- Lab 02: Create an application with multiple Activities.
+Use a Spinner widget to select a choice.